Caveman: Characteristics

 Cavemen are typically portrayed as wearing shaggy animal hides, and capable of cave painting like behaviorally modern humans of the last glacial period.
-They are often shown armed with rocks, cattle bone clubs, spears, or sticks with rocks tied to them, and are portrayed as unintelligent, easily frightened, and aggressive.
-Popular culture also frequently represents cavemen as living with, or alongside, dinosaurs, even though non-avian dinosaurs became extinct at the end of the Cretaceous period, 66 million years before the emergence of the Homo sapiens species.
-The era that most people think of when they talk about "cavemen" is the Paleolithic Era, sometimes referred to as the Stone Age (though actually the Paleolithic is but one part of the Stone Age).
-This era extends from more than 2 million years into the past until sometime between 40,000 and 10,000 years ago.
+They are often shown armed with rocks, cattle bone clubs, spears, or sticks with rocks tied to them, and are portrayed as unintelligent and with either an easily frightened or aggressive personality.
+Typically, they have a low-pitched rough voice and make vocalizations such as "ooga-booga" and grunts or speak using simple phrases.
+Popular culture also frequently represents cavemen as living with, or alongside of, dinosaurs, even though non-avian dinosaurs became extinct at the end of the Cretaceous period, 66 million years before the emergence of Homo sapiens.
+The era typically associated with the archetype is the Paleolithic Era, sometimes referred to as the Stone Age, though the Paleolithic is but one part of the Stone Age.
+This era extends from more than 2 million years into the past until between 40,000 and 5,000 years before the present (i.e., from around 2,000 kya to between 40 and 5 kya).

 The image of these people living in caves arises from the fact that caves are where the preponderance of artifacts have been found from European Stone Age cultures.
 However, this most likely reflects the degree of preservation that caves provide over the millennia, rather than an indication of them being a typical form of shelter.
-Until the last glacial period, the great majority of humans did not live in caves, as nomadic hunter-gatherer tribes that lived in a variety of temporary structures, such as tents and wooden huts (e.g., at Ohalo).
+Until the last glacial period, the great majority of humans did not live in caves, as nomadic hunter-gatherer tribes lived in a variety of temporary structures, such as tents and wooden huts (e.g., at Ohalo).
 A few genuine cave dwellings did exist, however, such as at Mount Carmel in Israel.

-Stereotypical cavemen have traditionally been depicted wearing smock-like garments made from the skin of other animals and held up by a shoulder strap on one side.
+Stereotypical cavemen have traditionally been depicted wearing smock-like garments made from the skins of animals and held up by a shoulder strap on one side, or loincloths made from leopard or tiger skins.
+Stereotypical cavewomen are similarly depicted, but sometimes with slimmer proportions and bones tied up in their hair.
 They are also depicted carrying large clubs approximately conical in shape.
-They often have grunt-like names, such as Ugg and Zog.
+They often have grunt-like names, such as "Ugg" and "Zog".